ably/ably-dotnet/README.md

 This is a .NET client library for Ably.
 The library currently targets the [Ably 1.1-beta client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
 You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or or [view our client library SDKs feature support matrix](https://www.ably.io/download/sdk-feature-support-matrix) to see the list of all the available features.

-## Xamarin and VS 2017

-There is an open issue for versions 1.1.14 and above when working with Xamarim Projects and Visual Studio 2017.
-Ably (1.1.14) was compiled using MsBuild that came with VS 2019 which causes an issue when a Xamarin app is compiled using VS 2017.
-More information can be found in this [Stack Overflow post](https://stackoverflow.com/questions/58032635/updating-nuget-caused-exception-unhandled-system-typeloadexception/58064929#58064929).
-Until we resolve the issue you can either use version 1.1.13 or update to using Visual Studio 2019.
-Please create an support issue if this is causing problems.

-## Significant changes in 1.1.15

-Version 1.1.15 has seen a significant rewrite of the library internals which was needed to make the library safer and provide a good basis for implementing the rest of the spec.
-Here is a list of the significant changes.
-You can find a full list in the release notes.

-1. [Breaking] `Presence` and `IRealtimeChannel` no longer implement the `IDisposable` interface.
-They don't hold on to any unmanaged resources and there was no need to expose the `Dispose` function.
-2. [Breaking] `ITransport` has acquired an `Id` property and `ITransportListener.OnTransportEvent` has an `Id` parameter.
-This is needed because we need to distinguish events raised different Transport instances.
-Sometimes the Closed event doesn't get processed until another transport has already been instantiated.
-3. `ClientOptions.CaptureCurrentSynchronizationContext` has been deprecated and defaulted to `false`.
-It will be removed in future versions.
-You need to make sure that you don't directly update UI elements if you are building a WPF or Xamarin.Forms application from Ably handlers.
-If you still require the functionality please set it back to `true` and open an Ably Support ticket that you need the functionality.
-The main reason to disable this feature is that the library should not assume on which thread updates should be posted and that needs to be handled by the developer.
-4. `IRealtimeClient` implements `IDisposable - If you want to clean up after the library you can now safely call `Dispose()`.
-Please note that you can no longer use this instance and have to create a new one.
-5. Logging has been greatly improved.
-We've removed a lot of verbose messages that brought little value.
-There is a helpful debug method called `.GetCurrentState()` on the realtime client that will dump the whole library's state as a json string.
-This will be helpful to include in the support tickets.

 ## Supported platforms

 * .NET 4.6.2+ &ast;